udacity/create-your-own-adventure/english/amnesia/amnesia.md

 Or it can be highly disturbing.

+Like when you wake up from a [dream](http://www.asdreams.org/) and slowly the vivid memory of it fades away.
+Like switching from one life to another.

 Or, it can be highly... oh, I forgot what I was going to say.

 Who am I?
 Where am I?
 What am I doing?